 What do you get when you work with me?
 All posts include my own photography of the item(s), including photos of myself wearing the item(s) when applicable, and links to the company.
 Once a post goes live it is promoted via my blog’s Facebook page and Instagram.
 I also tag companies when applicable.

 Guest posts are done on a very rare, case-by-case basis, and typically done only with people I have developed close connections with, and know that their writing style is in line with mine.

 If you are looking for writing samples you can download PDF samples below.

-All images, unless otherwise noted, are taken by me or my husband, and are copyright of Janey Ellis/Atomic Redhead.
-Text is copyright of Janey Ellis/Atomic Redhead.
+All images and text, unless otherwise noted, are taken by Patrick Arlt, or myself, and are copyright of Janey Ellis/Atomic Redhead.
+Text is copyright of Janey Ellis/Atomic Redhead, unless otherwise noted with regards to Guest Posts.
 If you wish to use any of my text or images for sharing on your blog or website, you are welcome to as long as credit is given, which includes a link back to my blog.
-If you wish to use it for other media (sharing, print, film, etc.) please request permission using the Contact page.
+If you wish to use it for other media (print, film, etc.) please request permission using the Contact page.
 Thank you.

 Throughout this blog you will run into posts that feature links to various websites, including museums, parks, stores, and more.
 Some of these posts will contain affiliate links.
 At the bottom of each post that contains an affiliate link there will be a notice informing you.
 Links are provided to help make your life easier in finding a location, company, or product.

 Atomic Redhead is not a blog that offers advertising opportunities.
 No revenue is generated from this website except through the handful of affiliate links you may find.
 The profit from this is incredibly minor.
 We are talking less than $100 per year.